 To address each of these factors, organizations can incorporate analytics and periodic monitoring into their suite of forensic protocols.
 Organizations generate and maintain tremendous amounts of data.
 The power to harness this data and apply analytical tools and procedures to identify problematic trends, uncover high-risk relationships and detect noneconomic transactions can facilitate the early identification of fraud schemes that require investigation, and assist in the process of remediation—two of the stated goals contained in the guidance.

-Below we have outlined a suggested protocol for applying data analytics and periodic monitoring to assist boards, general counsel, compliance professionals and external counsel in mitigating risk, reducing exposure and testing the efficacy of an organization’s compliance programs.
+Below we have outlined a suggested protocol for applying forensic data analytics and periodic monitoring to assist boards, general counsel, compliance professionals and external counsel in mitigating risk, reducing exposure and testing the efficacy of an organization’s compliance programs.

 We will explore the concept of monitoring, the use of monitoring as a risk mitigation solution, and discuss program implementation procedures and common hurdles.